i-am-ayesha/Grade-Prediction-Of-Student/README.md

 # Grade-Prediction-Of-Student
-This mini project I predict the grades of students on the basis of study hours using ML Concepts.
+In this mini project I predict the grades of students on the basis of study hours using ML concepts and libraries like numpy, pandas,matplotlib, and scipy
+.